Storyboarding Tips for Marketing Videos & Free Storyboard Template

 The Best Productions Start with Great Preproduction

 The biggest difference?
-If you forget an item grocery shopping, you can always run back to the store just a few miles down the road and have a solution in no time.
-But if you miss a shot in your video, you’ve got location, talent, and crew all on the line that you’ll need to call back in to get the shot.
+If you forget an item grocery shopping, you can always run back to the store.
+But if you miss a shot in your video, you’ve got location, talent, and crew that you’ll need to call back in to get the perfect shot.
+Follow these storyboarding tips to save money, time, and frustration and create a marketing video storyboard to know what you need before filming.

 Get started now and download our free storyboard template.

 Think of a storyboard as a still, chopped-up version of your video.
-A storyboard uses just a few crucial frames to convey your video’s basic storyline, while giving a taste of how your video’s shots will be framed and how the camera will move.
+A storyboard for videos relies on a few crucial frames to convey your video’s basic storyline while giving a taste of how your video’s shots will be framed and how the camera will move.

 - Camera/Shot Descriptions (Close Up, Handheld Shot, Wide Shot, etc.)